microsoft/fluentui-blazor/examples/FluentUI.Demo.Shared/wwwroot/sources/MarkdownSection.razor.cs.txt

-// Remember to replace the namespace below with your own project's namespace.. using Markdig;
+using Markdig;
 using Microsoft.AspNetCore.Components;
 using Microsoft.Fast.Components.FluentUI.Infrastructure;

-namespace FluentUI.Demo.Shared.Components;
+// Remember to replace the namespace below with your own project's namespace.. namespace FluentUI.Demo.Shared;

 public partial class MarkdownSection
 {